 Goals of the Residency Training Program

-Provide high quality postdoctoral residency training opportunities in urban and rural locations throughout Arizona.
+Provide high-quality postdoctoral residency training opportunities in diverse locations throughout Arizona.

 Train residents in assessment, psychotherapy, consultation, ethics, and culturally responsive clinical services.